AI and Teaching - Recommended Practices

 See: What is AI and how do it work?

-Consider how AI might be helpful with basic aspects of course design
+Consider how AI might help with basic aspects of course design

 Educators and AI experts Eddie Watson and Jose Bowen of the American Association of Colleges and Universities offer this summary of what AI is good at: